As a part of your live stream, you and your speakers can use presentation slides as a way to share content with your audience.

 More information on sharing slides is also available in the following articles:

-- How to screen share content during a webinar
+- How to screen share content from a third party application during a webinar

 - How to allow screen sharing for your browser on Mac